Love it or hate it, social media has been one of the most impactful inventions of our generation.

 Nano influencers have the highest engagement rate

-Granted, follower count is an important metric to consider when partnering with influencers.
+Granted, follower count is an important metric to consider in influencer marketing.
 However, engagement rate—the percentage of their audience who follow their page and like, comment, or share their content—is crucial, too.

 The higher the engagement rate of your potential influencer, the more likely they are to sway what their followers think (and buy).